 Remember that this razor has the same head as the 34C.
 The main difference is the length of the handle and weight, so there is more learning curve involved.

 Not so deep barber pole knurling

-The feedback on handle grip is mixed some find it solid while others say that it is slippery so this could all boil down to personal preference.
+The feedback on handle grip is mixed; some find it stable while others say that it is slippery, so this could all boil down to personal preference.

-In terms of fit and finish, it is also mixed but a majority liked how it had a smooth high quality finish (at least on the visible parts) but there are also complaints of poor craftsmanship even so it was still able to perform its main function which is to shave.
+In terms of fit and finish, it is also mixed, but a majority liked how it had a smooth, high-quality finish (at least on the visible parts).
+However, there are also complaints of poor craftsmanship even so it was still able to perform its primary function, which is to shave.

 This razor is another good alternative to newbie wet shavers looking to get into a resurgent DE shaving community.

 The longer handle and heavier weight make this suitable for men with larger hands.

 The barber pole design is a mixed bag – some say it provides excellent grip while others say it was slippery.